psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-If nothing is returned, you can set these values with:
+If nothing is returned (or the values are incorrect), you can set them
+with:

 ~~~
 git config --global user.name "John Doe"